 Thank you for visiting our page in support of Team Lexie!

-Here we are again!
 THANK YOU to our family and friends for their donations and support last year.
-Our inaugural walk last year was such a success - we raised over $5000 for BCH!
-Lexie was even featured as a mile-marker patient at the half-way point highlighting her patient story and adorable face - we were proud parents for sure!
+Our inaugural walk was such a success – we raised over $5000 for BCH!
+Lexie was even featured as a mile-marker patient at the half-way point highlighting her patient story and adorable face – we were proud parents for sure!
 We are teaming up again this year to support the Boston Children’s Hospital Eversource Walk for Kids in honor of our daughter, Lexie (age 2.5).

-Thank you for reading Lexie’s story and considering supporting us as we walk to support BCH and the exceptional care they provide to kids and families across the world.
+Thank you for reading Lexie’s story and considering to support us as we walk to support BCH and the exceptional care they provide to kids and families across the world.
 We know that money raised will help fund Boston Children’s exceptional care and groundbreaking research that can help every child.

 If you’re interested in joining our team, just register within this page.